 Our shoes are a manifestation of our love of shoemaking.
-Identifying as shoemakers first and designers second, we take great pride in the craftsmanship of P.S.S shoes.
-Every shoe that exits our studio has been touched by the hands of our small team, exemplifying countless hours and years in the industry.
-Every detail is meticulously accounted for, from design inception to creation.
-It’s a laborious process, but for us, it’s second nature.
-It’s the bedrock of what we do.
+As shoemakers first and designers second, we take great pride in the craftsmanship and quality of P.S.S shoes.
+Every shoe that exits our studio has been touched by the hands of our small and specialised team, with every detail meticulously accounted for.

-For those so inclined, here is a brief overview of the shoemaking process:
+For those interested in how our shoes are made, here is a brief overview of the shoemaking process:

-- Designs are made; pattern making, sampling and the new patterns for production are set.
+- Designs are made; pattern making, sampling and the new patterns for production are graded and made into knives.

-- Once this is done, all the different components are cut and the accessories are put together.
+- Once this is done, the upper and linings are cut on our old clicking press, and the accessories are put together.

 - It is stitched.
 Reinforcements are added.
 Seams are skived and folded.

-- Once it’s been stitched, more prepping takes place.
-Holes are punched and laces done up.
+- More prepping takes place.
+Holes are punched, rivets added, and laces done up.

 - Each insole is covered with a sock.
 Each sock is stamped with a size and our logo.